mckib2/scikit-glpk/README.rst

    pip install scikit-glpk

 A Python-compatible C compiler is required to build GLPK from source.
+By default a precompiled wheel is used during compilation, so you don't have to compile if you don't want to.

 Usage
 -----